Mexican Pot Roast in the Ninja Foodi is so easy to make and tastes delicious! It's a great twist on a classic one-pot meal!

 - While the meat is searing, peel your carrot and chop up your onion (if using).
 I dice about ½ cup of onion to add to the rice and cut a large onion or 2 small onions into wedges to cook with the Mexican pot roast.

 - Remove the seared meat from the Ninja Foodi, but leave the sear saute on.
 Pour in 2 cups of beef broth into the hot pan to deglaze it and remove any stuck on food.

-- Add in the rice and beans along with remaining 1 ½ Tbsp of Mexican seasoning.
+- Add in the rice and beans along with remaining 1 ½ tablespoon of Mexican seasoning.
 Add 2 cups of frozen corn and 14.5 oz can of fire roasted tomatoes.
 Stir to combine.

 - Place the rack on the low position over the rice & bean mixture.
 Put the carrots and onions on the rack and place the meat chunks on top.
 Set the Ninja Foodi to high pressure for 30 minutes.
 Make sure to put the valve to seal.
 Natural release for 20 minutes, then manually release the remaining pressure.

 - Remove the rack with the pot roast and veggies.
 Let the meat sit for 10 minutes before serving.
 Chop up ½ cup cilantro, and 2 green onion stalks and stir into rice mixture.
 Close the TenderCrisp lid.

 - Combine ½ cup of sour cream with 2 tablespoon of your favorite hot sauce ( I love Cholula ) and ¼ cup of chopped cilantro to make the Mexican "Gravy".
 Serve with desired toppings and Enjoy!